More than 125 Covid-19 cases tied to South Texas church camp, pastor says - KTVZ

 More than 125 campers and adults who attended a summer camp run by a South Texas church have tested positive for coronavirus, according to a statement from Clear Creek Community Church Lead Pastor Bruce Wesley.

-The outbreak stems from a late June Student Ministry Camp for sixth through 12th graders that was attended by over 400 people, he said.
+The outbreak stems from a late June Student Ministry Camp for sixth through 12th graders that was attended by more than 450 people, county health officials said.

 “Unfortunately, upon return from camp, 125+ campers and adults reported to us that they tested positive for COVID-19.
 Additionally, hundreds more were exposed to COVID-19 at camp,” Wesley said.